July 9, 2019

 The success of the Emerge California program depends upon each program member’s commitment to the training schedule, fundraising commitment and candidate prep work.
 Over the six-month period, program members will meet for six training sessions totaling approximately 70 program hours.
 Time outside of the regularly scheduled trainings will be necessary for candidate prep work and training preparation.
 All six training sessions are mandatory —missing a training session may impact participation in the program and one’s ability to graduate and be considered an Emerge California alumna.

 The six-month Emerge California training program is not one size fits all.
-In fact, some applicants may be better suited for our condensed boot camp training.
-Click here to review the Selection Criteria and Training Schedule for our six-month training program.
+In fact, some applicants may be better suited for our 3-day 2019 Boot Camp.
+Click here for more information about the 2019 Boot Camp.

-If you fit any of the criteria below, we strongly suggest you sign up to learn more about attending a boot camp and do not apply to the 2020 six-month program.
+If you fit any of the criteria below, we strongly suggest you consider applying to our 2019 Boot Camp and do not apply to the 2020 six-month program.

-If you have reviewed the information about our six-month training program and boot camp and are still not quite sure which would be best for you, please reach out to chat with us at email@example.com.
+If you have reviewed the information about our six-month training program and the 2019 Boot Camp and are still not quite sure which would be best for you, please reach out to us at email@example.com.